 The deployment of the two EGI marketplace demonstrators required a prior analysis of the relationship between the Marketplace and the EGI service catalogue with its Integrated Management System (IMS) process and procedures.
 In the context of this, a first study of the Marketplace interfaces was conducted.
 These interfaces concern other EGI tools that are relevant to complement the Marketplace with additional business logic related to the maintenance of service information, and the management of service access including the management of user registration and authorization when required.
 This analysis was further enhanced in the last months and related results are described later in this document.

-The development of the Marketplace prototypes were completed in two phases with the release of two versions.
+The development of the Marketplace prototypes was completed in two phases with the release of two versions.
 First version of the prototypes were created using built-in features of Open IRIS and PrestaShop and only a sub-set of the Marketplace data model was implemented.
 After this phase, it was clear that both technologies needed customisations to answer to EGI needs.
 Such customisations were implemented before releasing the second version of the prototypes that fully implemented the Marketplace data model and the Marketplace workflows, which were defined in the meantime.